Ex-Vogue deputy Emily Sheffield named new Evening Standard editor

-Former British Vogue deputy editor Emily Sheffield has taken over as editor of the Evening Standard.
+Former British Vogue deputy editor Emily Sheffield has been appointed the new editor of the Evening Standard.

-George Osborne, who has edited the free London newspaper since May 2017 will move to the role of editor-in-chief.
+George Osborne, who has edited the free London title since May 2017, will move to the role of editor-in-chief when Sheffield takes over on 1 July.

 A spokesperson said Sheffield will be “amplifying” the Standard’s move to a “digital first news organisation” alongside its ongoing daily print edition.